hubverse-org/hub-dashboard-control-room/README.md

 1. via re-usable workflows (if you can run workflows in your repository)
 2. app-based runs (if you are unable to run workflows in your repository)

-For both options, you will make a copy of [the hub dashboard template](https://github.com/new?template_name=hub-dashboard-template&template_owner=hubverse-org).
+For both options, you will create a new GitHub repository based on [the hub dashboard template](https://github.com/new?template_name=hub-dashboard-template&template_owner=hubverse-org).

-If you want to register [the hubDashboard app](https://github.com/apps/hubdashboard/installations/new), you can install it on the specific repository and then make a pull request to this repository that modifies `known-repos.json` that includes your repository.
+If you plan to use [the hubDashboard app](https://github.com/apps/hubdashboard/installations/new), install it on the dashboard repository you just created.
+Then make a pull request here (`hub-dashboard-control-room`), adding the new dashboard repository name to `known-hubs.json`.

 ### Re-usable workflows